m-labs/artiq/doc/manual/utilities.rst

    passwd
       .. warning::
          After receiving your credentials from M-Labs, it is strongly recommended to change your password as soon as possible.
 It is your responsibility to set and remember a secure password.
-In emergencies passwords can be reset by contacting helpdesk@.
+If necessary, passwords can be reset by contacting helpdesk@.

 Static compiler
 ---------------